 Gravity is neither a fundamental force, nor a spacetime curvature.
 There are no physical, empirically detectable graviton particles, for the same reason that there are no magneton particles of the magnetic field.
 Magnetons and gravitons are at best virtual particles only.
 In order to propagate, quantum gravity and quantum antigravity need to rely on electric and magnetic fields.

 As we shall see below, quantum gravity and quantum antigravity are essentially not so much different from electromagnetism.
 This would explain the reason why there has not been a successful unification of Einsten’s general realativity and electromagnetism.
 Well, it is simply impossible to unify electromagnetism, or quantum mechanics, with gravity, when gravity is not properly understood.

-In general, for quantum gravity (or antigravity) to be generated naturally, or artificially, we need the following 3 components properly combined, oriented, and tuned:
+In general, for quantum gravity, or quantum antigravity, to be generated naturally, or artificially, we need the following 3 components properly combined, oriented, and tuned:

 Ideally, the electric and magnetic field lines should be perpendicular.
 Also ideally, the vector of angular momentum should be in a plane perpendicular to the lines of the electric field.
 Deviations from the 90′ angle will weaken the effect.

 Let’s illustrate it with a simple example.